In Philippines drug war, ICC sees ‘reasonable basis’ for crimes against humanity

 The ICC report said its preliminary investigation focused on events that unfolded between July 2016 and mid-March 2019 as part of Duterte’s war on drugs.

-The court in The Hague acknowledged that Philippine officials have claimed deaths that occurred during the crackdown have been justified, but said that “such narrative has been challenged by others, who have contended that the use of lethal force was unnecessary and disproportionate under the circumstances, as to render the resulting killings essentially arbitrary, or extrajudicial, executions.”
+The court in The Hague acknowledged that Philippine officials have claimed that deaths that occurred during the crackdown have been justified, but said that “such narrative has been challenged by others, who have contended that the use of lethal force was unnecessary and disproportionate under the circumstances, as to render the resulting killings essentially arbitrary, or extrajudicial, executions.”

-Fatou Bensouda, the court’s chief prosecutor, who issued this week’s annual report, opened the preliminary inquiry into the killings in the Philippines in 2018.
+Fatou Bensouda, the court’s chief prosecutor, who issued this week’s report, opened the preliminary inquiry into the killings in the Philippines in 2018.
 That year, Duterte announced that the Philippines would withdraw from the ICC, a process that was finalized last year.

-The ICC probe, he said in 2018, was an attempt to paint him as a “ruthless and heartless violator of human rights.”
-He said at the time he intended to arrest Bensouda if she entered the Philippines to pursue an investigation.
+The ICC inquiry, he said in 2018, was an attempt to paint him as a “ruthless and heartless violator of human rights.”
+He said at the time that he intended to arrest Bensouda if she entered the Philippines to pursue an investigation.

 Despite the Philippines’ withdrawal from the ICC, the court “retains jurisdiction over alleged crimes that have occurred on the territory of the Philippines” while it was party to the Rome Statute, the report said.

-The inquiry focused on allegations that Duterte and other high ranking officials, including law enforcement officials, “actively promoted and encouraged the killing of suspected or purported drug users and/or dealers, and in such context, members of law enforcement … and unidentified assailants have carried out thousands of unlawful killings throughout the Philippines,” according to the report.
+The inquiry focused on allegations that Duterte and other high-ranking officials, including law enforcement officials, “actively promoted and encouraged the killing of suspected or purported drug users and/or dealers, and in such context, members of law enforcement … and unidentified assailants have carried out thousands of unlawful killings throughout the Philippines,” according to the report.

-Duterte’s spokesman Harry Roque told reporters on Tuesday that court officials “can do what they want to do.”
+Harry Roque, Duterte’s spokesman, told reporters Tuesday that court officials “can do what they want to do.”

 “We do not recognize the jurisdiction of the ICC,” he said.

 The Philippine government has acknowledged that as of October, nearly 6,000 suspects have been killed in the war on drugs, Reuters reported.
-Watchdog groups say the true toll is likely far higher, with killings carried out both by security forces and vigilantes.
+Watchdog groups say the true toll is probably far higher, with killings carried out by security forces and vigilantes.

 A 2020 report from the U.N. human rights office said the government’s “focus on national security, countering terrorism and illegal drugs has resulted in numerous systematic human rights violations, including killings and arbitrary detention, persistent impunity and the vilification of dissent.”